dotX-Automation/flight_stack/src/micrortps_agent/README.md

 ## License

-This work is licensed under the GNU General Public License v3.0.
-See the [`LICENSE`](LICENSE) file for details.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

 ## Copyright

-Copyright (c) 2023, Intelligent Systems Lab, University of Rome Tor Vergata
+Copyright (c) 2024, dotX Automation s.r.l.

 Copyright (c) 2017, Proyectos y Sistemas de Mantenimiento SL (eProsima)